circle-ecosystem/ai-docs/circle-ecosystem/teamsync/teamsync-vision.md

   - Remote Desktop

 ## High Level Features

+### Authentication
+- integrate with Circle Foundations for authentication

+### Contacts
+- sync the contacts list from the Circle Foundations

+### Contact Presence
+- sync the contacts presence from Circle Foundations

 ### Chat
 *   **Manage channels**
     *   Create, update, and delete direct, public, and group channels